jacobmakes/snoopdb/readme.md

 const { id, title, author, released, sold } = await books.getRow(3)
 ```

 The getRow function takes the row id (starts at 1) and returns an object containing the row data.
 They keys are the column names defined in the schema.
+This returns false if the row cannot be found.

 You can get an array of multiple rows using the select function